practicalli/clojure-web-services/server-side-api/end-to-end-testing/index.md

 Open API should be built into any API you build as it provides living documentation of your API as you develop, as well as a way for developers to test queries against your API.

-curl is the classic command line tooks for testing anything on the web.
+curl is the classic command line tool for testing anything on the web.
 Its an excellent tool for one off tests or for writing a batch of tests in a script.

 Insomnia is a great tool to help you debug your API and generate code for API calls in over 30 different programming languages.